Guide: Understanding, preventing and treating an irritated vulva

 - When symptoms recur frequently.

-- When vulvitis is accompanied by other unusual symptoms, such as smelly vaginal discharge, ulcerations, or unexpected bleeding.
+- When vulvitis is accompanied by other unusual symptoms, such as foul-smelling vaginal discharge, ulcers, or unexpected bleeding.

 - When usual treatments do not provide relief.

-Although most vulvitis is benign and treatable, it is essential to pay attention to your body and not hesitate to consult a health professional!
+Although most vulvitis is benign and treatable, it is essential to pay attention to your body and not hesitate to consult a healthcare professional!

-The irritation and itching are not pleasant and, in many cases, could be avoided.
-So, to prevent this effectively, there are some good practices to know!
+Irritation and itching are unpleasant, and in many cases, they can be avoided.
+So, to effectively prevent them, there are a few best practices to know!

 Cotton fabrics are particularly suitable for underwear because they allow the skin to breathe.
-Unlike synthetic materials, cotton absorbs moisture while ensuring good air circulation, which reduces the risk of humidity and bacterial proliferation, two major factors of irritation.
+Unlike synthetic materials, cotton absorbs moisture while ensuring good air circulation, thus reducing the risk of dampness and bacterial growth, two major factors of irritation.

 Avoid tight clothing:

-Clothing that is too tight, like some jeans or leggings, can put constant pressure on the vulva, causing friction which, over time, can lead to irritation.
-It is recommended to alternate with looser clothing to let the intimate area breathe.
+Clothing that is too tight, such as some jeans or leggings, can put constant pressure on the vulva, causing friction that, over time, can lead to irritation.
+It is recommended to alternate with looser clothing to allow the intimate area to breathe.

 Bring a change of underwear:

-Staying in damp clothing, such as a swimsuit after swimming, creates a humid environment conducive to irritation and infection.
-Remember to change quickly and put on dry clothes to maintain a healthy intimate area.
+Staying in wet clothing, such as a swimsuit, after swimming creates a humid environment that is conducive to irritation and infection.
+Remember to change quickly into dry clothing to maintain a healthy intimate area.

 Avoid scented products:

-As we have seen several times throughout the article, many feminine hygiene products such as sprays, douches and wipes contain chemicals (perfumes, additives) which can irritate the private parts of the most sensitive.
-It is strongly recommended to avoid this type of product!
+As we mentioned several times throughout the article, many feminine hygiene products, such as sprays, douches, and wipes, contain chemicals (perfumes, additives) that can irritate the most sensitive intimate areas.
+It is strongly recommended to avoid these types of products!

-🌈 If you are a fan of intimate wipes, Jho's biodegradable ones are perfect for your vulva.
-They contain Aloe Vera, Orange Blossom and Cranberries, with 99.6% ingredients of natural origin to take care of your private parts.
+🌈 If you're a fan of intimate wipes, My Lubie's biodegradable wipes are perfect for your vulva.
+They contain Aloe Vera, Orange Blossom, and Cranberry, 99.6% naturally derived ingredients to care for your intimate areas.

 Avoid douching:

-Although it may seem like a solution to feeling "cleaner", douching can disrupt the balance of the vagina's natural flora, leading to infections and irritation.
+Although douching may seem like a "cleaner" solution, it can disrupt the balance of the vagina's natural flora, leading to infections and irritation.

-👉 Did you know that the vaginal area cleans itself naturally?
+👉 Did you know that the vaginal area naturally cleans itself?
 The vagina has natural self-cleaning mechanisms.
-Thanks to its bacterial flora, mainly composed of Lactobacillus, and its secretions, it maintains an acidic pH and evacuates dead cells and harmful bacteria.
+Thanks to its bacterial flora, mainly composed of Lactobacillus, and its secretions, it maintains an acidic pH and removes dead cells and harmful bacteria.
 This is why it is not recommended to use vaginal douches or internal cleansers, as they can disrupt this balance.
-For optimal hygiene, simply clean the external area with water and, if necessary, mild soap.
+For optimal hygiene, simply clean the external area with water and, if necessary, a mild soap.

-As we have seen, trauma to the vulva can increase the risk of irritation or infection.
-Shaving the intimate area therefore requires special attention to avoid cuts and irritation.
+As we've seen, trauma to the vulva can increase the risk of irritation or infection.
+Shaving the intimate area therefore requires special care to avoid cuts and irritation.
 To do this, remember to use a clean, sharp blade and shave in the direction of hair growth to minimize risks.

 Avoid sexual intercourse if irritation occurs:

-If you experience any irritation or discomfort, it may be best to avoid sex until the area is completely healed.
-This will prevent further irritation and give the skin time to regenerate.
+If you experience irritation or discomfort, it may be best to avoid sexual intercourse until the area is completely healed.
+This will help prevent further irritation and give the skin time to regenerate.

-🌈To pamper your vulva, Baûbo moisturizing balm will become your best accomplice!
-Equipped with intense hydration, it will be your solution to soothe and alleviate the daily discomforts linked to your vulva.
-You can also discover it in a boxed version !
+🌈To pamper your vulva, Baûbo's vulva balm will become your best companion!
+With its intense hydration, it will be your solution to soothe and alleviate the daily discomforts related to your vulva.

 How to relieve vulvar irritation?

-Now that we have seen how to prevent these risks, let's see how to relieve the symptoms linked to vulvar irritations.
+Now that we've seen how to prevent these risks, let's see how to relieve the symptoms associated with vulvar irritation.

 Natural remedies:

-We can't repeat it enough, but choose a gentle, fragrance-free, natural cleanser specifically designed for the intimate area.
-Remember to dry well, gently patting with a soft cloth, rather than rubbing.
+We can't stress this enough, but choose a gentle, fragrance-free cleanser that's natural and specifically designed for the intimate area.
+Remember to dry thoroughly, gently patting with a soft cloth, rather than rubbing.

 🌈At Gapianne, we fell in love with Jho's organic intimate cleansing gel .
-In addition to its intoxicating orange blossom scent, this treatment based on shea butter has a pH adapted to your vulva which allows it to be cleansed without unbalancing this area.
-It's very soft, try it!
+In addition to its intoxicating orange blossom scent, this shea butter-based treatment has a pH adapted to your vulva, which allows it to be cleaned without unbalancing this area.
+It's very gentle, try it!

 Apply aloe vera gel:

 Aloe vera gel is known for its soothing properties.
-Apply it directly to irritated skin as a treatment or lubricant during sexual intercourse.
-However, make sure it doesn't contain any additives or irritating ingredients!
+Apply it directly to irritated skin as a treatment or lubricant during sex.
+Just make sure it doesn't contain any additives or irritating ingredients!

-🌈If you are looking for a natural and moisturizing lubricant, Maude lubricant based on aloe vera is THE lubricant you need!
+🌈If you are looking for a natural and moisturizing lubricant, Miyé aloe vera-based lubricant is THE lubricant for you!

-To help restore and maintain the balance of vaginal flora, consider taking probiotics in capsule or cream form.
-They can be particularly useful in preventing and treating infections, such as candidiasis, which can sometimes be the cause of irritation.
+To help restore and maintain vaginal flora balance, consider taking probiotics in capsule or cream form.
+They can be particularly helpful in preventing and treating infections, such as candidiasis, which can sometimes be the cause of irritation.

-🌈If you are regularly affected by mycoses, Dijo's natural probiotics to swallow, specifically designed to strengthen the vaginal flora, can help you reduce their occurrence.
-For increased effectiveness, you can pair it with the Miyé moisturizing intimate gel with prebiotics and probiotics.
-Say goodbye to the nasty fungus that makes life unpleasant!
+🌈If you regularly suffer from yeast infections, Miyé's swallowable probiotics , specifically designed to strengthen vaginal flora, can help reduce their occurrence.
+For even greater effectiveness, you can combine it with Miyé's moisturizing intimate gel with prebiotics and probiotics.
+Say goodbye to nasty yeast infections that make life unpleasant!

-To soothe irritation, immerse the affected area in a bath of lukewarm water for 10 to 15 minutes.
-This method is simple and natural but can offer great relief.
+To soothe irritation, immerse the affected area in a warm water bath for 10 to 15 minutes.
+This method is simple and natural but can provide great relief.

 Use a cold compress:

-Applying a cold compress to the irritated area provides temporary relief by reducing inflammation and slightly numbing the area.
+Applying a cold compress to the irritated area can provide temporary relief by reducing inflammation and slightly numbing the area.
 We highly recommend it!
-Be careful, however, not to leave your intimate area wet; remember to dry it well.
+Be careful, however, not to leave your intimate area wet; remember to dry it thoroughly.

 Soothing creams and gels:

-To alleviate feelings of discomfort, many soothing creams and gels are formulated with natural ingredients known for their beneficial properties.
-In addition to aloe vera, which hydrates and conditions the skin, these creams and gels may contain chamomile, calendula or vitamin E, all renowned for their abilities to soothe, nourish and protect delicate skin.
-It's essential to choose products without irritating fragrances or additives, and to always check the ingredient list to make sure it's suitable for your skin type and specific needs.
+To alleviate discomfort, many soothing vulvar creams and gels are formulated with natural ingredients known for their beneficial properties.
+In addition to aloe vera, which moisturizes and conditions the skin, these creams and gels may contain chamomile, calendula, or vitamin E, all known for their ability to soothe, nourish, and protect delicate skin.
+It's essential to choose products free from irritating fragrances and additives, and always check the ingredient list to ensure it's suitable for your skin type and specific needs.

-🌈At Gapianne, we really like Jho's intimate moisturizing gel based on hydrosols and floral waters to hydrate and soften the vulva.
-It is particularly effective against intimate dryness.
+🌈At Gapianne, we really like Miyé's anti-itch & dryness intimate gel, made with aloe vera, to moisturize and soften the vulva.
+It is very effective against intimate dryness.

 Consult a healthcare professional

-Consulting a professional when you want to treat vulvar irritation is essential.
-Not only does this approach ensure a precise diagnosis, avoiding unsuitable treatments which could worsen the situation, but it also allows various causes to be quickly identified, whether it is a simple mechanical irritation or more serious infections.
-It is important to have informed medical advice.
-In addition, calling on the expertise of a professional provides you with important information on vulvar health, and ensures appropriate and reassuring care.
+Consulting a professional when treating vulvar irritation is essential.
+Not only does this ensure an accurate diagnosis, avoiding inappropriate treatments that could worsen the situation, but it also allows for the rapid identification of various causes, whether it's simple mechanical irritation or more serious infections.
+It's important to have an informed medical opinion.
+Furthermore, seeking the expertise of a professional provides you with important information about vulvar health and ensures appropriate and reassuring care.

-Tired of vulvar irritations?
+Tired of vulvar irritation?
 Discover our routines for a healthy vulva

-At Gapianne, our ambition is to offer you a caring and secure environment, dedicated to your intimate questions.
-Our objective ?
-Provide you with solutions that are adapted and respectful of your body.
-Faced with the inconveniences linked to irritation of the vulva, we have developed specific routines adapted to various origins of this problem.
+At Gapianne, we aim to offer you a caring and safe environment dedicated to your intimate issues.
+Our goal?
+To provide you with solutions that are tailored to your body and respect your health.
+Faced with the discomforts associated with vulvar irritation, we've developed specific routines tailored to the various causes of this problem.
 Discover them!

 Routine for vaginal dryness

-Against intimate dryness, adopt these 3 actions: clean, moisturize, lubricate and find more comfort on a daily basis.
+To combat intimate dryness, adopt these 3 steps: cleanse, moisturize, lubricate and find more comfort every day.

-This routine is composed of a cleansing treatment to gently cleanse, a gel to moisturize and rebalance as well as an oil to lubricate and nourish your intimate area.
+This routine is composed of a cleansing treatment to gently cleanse, a gel to moisturize and rebalance, and an oil to lubricate and nourish your intimate area.

-To avoid discomfort, we have brought together the must-have natural products to take care of your vulva and prevent irritation.
-Hydration and respecting the PH of your skin should be at the heart of your concerns.
+To avoid discomfort, we've gathered together the must-have natural products to care for your vulva and prevent irritation.
+Hydration and respecting your skin's pH should be at the heart of your concerns.